Ports of Call

 -Discover the sleepy village of Agarka (just north of Paphos), a quaint enclave untouched by mass tourism.

--Head to the Troodos Mountains, offering excellent hiking trails for visitors who wish to explore the Cyprian countryside.
+-Head to the Troodos Mountains, which offer excellent hiking trails for visitors who wish to explore the Cyprian countryside.

 -Take a romantic swim at the Baths of Aphrodite near Paphos.